Lexers

 construction.

-has recognizers
+a recognizers

 method accepting the current LR state (you can find it in the

-For more info see the full test for custom lexers.
+For more info, see the full test for custom lexers.

 elements are actually pairs of (token_kind, finish flag)